 Newborns smell so good.
-Drink it up, because in no time they’ll be eating real food, playing in the dirt, and emitting less than delicious odors from their bodies.
+Drink it up because, in no time, they’ll be eating real food, playing in the dirt, and emitting less than delicious odors from their bodies.
 And let’s not even talk about how stinky they’ll get as adolescents!

 It’s Easy to Be Mama Bear

 You can easily protect them and keep them sheltered.
-It’s not easy when our babies get a little bigger and we may have to bring them to daycare, leave them with a nanny, and later on drop them off at school or for a playdate.
-It’s fun for them, and a nice break for us, but they come with new challenges.
+It’s not easy when our babies get a little bigger, and we may have to bring them to daycare, leave them with a nanny, and later on drop them off at school or for a playdate.
+It’s fun for them and a nice break for us, but they come with new challenges.
 Enjoy this time where you get to watch over them, protect them, and take care of everything for them.

 Sweet baby snuggles are the best!
 Enjoy those kisses, hugs, raspberries, and holding them close to you.
-Within the year, they will be wriggling out of your arms seeking their freedom.
+Within the year, they will be wriggling out of your arms and seeking their freedom.
 And you will find yourself wishing you could snuggle them close just one more time.

 They Can’t Get Away

 They stay put!
 Your newborn can sit in a bouncy chair or lie down in their bassinet while you shower or use the bathroom.
 Once your baby starts rolling over, sitting up, crawling, and walking, not only are they moving, but they won’t want to stop!
 Soon, they will be protesting for their freedom and getting into everything.
-Enjoy being able to place your newborn down without worrying about them grabbing small pieces off the floor to put in their mouth, or running to play with the electrical sockets.
+Enjoy being able to place your newborn down without worrying about them grabbing small items off the floor to put in their mouth or running to play with the electrical sockets.